NVIDIA/DALI/docs/FAQ.rst

 A: DALI is best suited for dense data such as images, video, audio, etc, while RAPIDS is better suited for data analytics and ML where data is tabular.

-Q: How easy is it to integrate them with existing pipelines such as PyTorch-lightening?
+Q: How easy is it to integrate DALI with existing pipelines such as PyTorch-lightening?
 #######################################################################################
 A: It is very easy to integrate with PyTorch Lightning thanks to the PyTorch iterator.
 There is a dedicated example available `here <../examples/frameworks/pytorch/pytorch-lightning.html>`_.